yousafkhamza/ipstack-containerization-with-nginx-lb/README.md

 ----
 ## Conclusion
-it's a sample IP-location website and anyone can easy to set up this project on your environment with the help of docker-compose and containerization.
-Also, this project includes 3 IP location lookup (ipstack) containers, and that three containers are store/fetch data to a common cache server (Redis).
+it's a sample IP-location website and anyone can easy to set up this iplocation project on your environment with the help of docker-compose and containerization.
+Also, this project includes 3 IP-location lookup (ipstack) containers for effectivly working and that can handle more clients, and that three containers datas store/fetch to a common cache server (Redis).
 Also, the 3 containers are connected with an Nginx server, and that server act as a load balancer, and this server is only connected with the outside world.

 ### ⚙️ Connect with Me